Shubhamcl/routing_llms/README.md

 - Dockerfile and docker-composed included
 - Cancelled plans to host API on EC2
 - Not sure when this was gonna be tested
+- API docs can be viewed at localhost:8000/docs

 ## Installation